LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/05_content_pipeline/index.md

 When loading content, you need to specify the path to the asset, minus the extension.
 This path is relative to the ContentManager's [**RootDirectory**](xref:Microsoft.Xna.Framework.Content.ContentManager.RootDirectory) property, which is set to **"Content"** by default in the `Game1` constructor.

-For example, with our newly added logo in the "images" folder,the path would be "images/logo" (without the file extension).
+For example, with our newly added logo in the "images" folder, the path would be "images/logo" (without the file extension).
 The reason for this relates to the build process.
 When you build your project, the *MonoGame.Content.Builder.Tasks* NuGet reference [compiles your assets and copies them to the game's output folder](#understanding-the-content-pipeline-workflow).

 This creates a folder structure in your output directory similar to: